 Dr. Johnnie W. Jones, Jr.

-On October 7, 2012 at age 89, Gladys L. Hughes was named second runner-up in the first-ever Ms. Veteran America competition in Washington, DC.
+At age 89, Gladys L. Hughes was named second runner-up in the inaugural Ms. Veteran America competition in Washington, D.C., celebrating her service and spirit.

 Gayle Benson